 In our case, the system remaining disordered even under stretching, the transition is not strictly order-disorder or linear-nonlinear like.
-The observed dynamics is chaotic in all cases, nevertheless under stretching an enormous reduction of the degrees-of-freedom with respect to the nonlinear behavior with a consequent decrease of entropy in Lyapunov sense14.
+The observed dynamics is chaotic in all cases, nevertheless under stretching an enormous reduction of the degrees-of-freedom with respect to the nonlinear behavior with a consequent decrease of entropy in Lyapunov sense [16].

 Nevertheless, the global mobility of unperturbed or stretched chains is similar, although due to strongly different effects, according to the classical rubber theory of elasticity.
 Accordingly, to the described dynamic picture, the slower variables of the constrained chains prevail, under stretching, on the remaining degree-of-freedom of the system.
 The Chaos-Symmetry-Breaking mechanism, recognized by us for a short flexible chain of a rubber protein, could be generalized to the entropic mechanism of the rubber elasticity.

 In the light of the known experimental results and the equations of the classical theories, the entropy change under stretching is proportional to the crosslinks density, then inversely proportional to the crosslinked chain length.
 This result is in agreement with the proposed mechanism; in fact the extent of the expected effects will depend upon the number of the constrained chains.
+Moreover, our theory could take into account the non-ideal rubber dynamics at high deformations due to tighting of intrachain knots and interchain links [36] which involve an increase of short active non-Gaussian segments and the decrease of entropy according to the proposed Chaos-Symmetry-Breaking mechanism.

 The effort of quantifying the free energy changes as a function of the chain length, of the temperature and of the fluctuation amplitude of the unperturbed chain, is in progress.

-In such a way, the macromolecular elastic behavior is taken back to the framework of the selforganized behaviors, shown by the complex dynamical systems.
+In such a way, the macromolecular elastic behavior is taken back to the framework of the self-organized behaviors, shown by the complex dynamical systems.